 Children 12 and under are required by law to wear a life vest for the duration of the trip.
 If you have a life vest for your child, you may bring it.
 If not, one will be provided.

-My Ten Tips
+Our Ten Tips

-Now that I've told you how and where to buy tickets for your 90-minute narrated cruise on Saguaro Lake, here are some things that you might want to know before you purchase your tickets.
+Now that we've told you how and where to buy tickets for your 90-minute narrated cruise on Saguaro Lake, here are some things that you might want to know before you purchase your tickets.

 - If you don't purchase your tickets in advance, you can go directly to the Desert Belle ticket office at Saguaro Lake.
 Be aware, though, that tickets might sell out, and you might not get on without a prepaid ticket.
 People who don't have not purchased advance tickets will be offered any available tickets, or tickets for no-shows, on a first come, first-served basis.

 - When you make reservations online, make sure you include any children under 5.
 Even though there is no charge for them, the staff needs to know how many people will be on board the boat.
 If the trip you are on sells out, you might have to keep your young child on your lap for the duration of the tour.

 - Desert Belle does not accept credit cards at the marina, only online in advance.